gcfacchi/TomAugspurger.github.io/content/modern_8_scaling.md

 All the actual computation (reading from disk, computing the value counts, etc.) eventually use pandas internally.
 If I do `df.occupation.str.len`, Dask will coordinate calling `pandas.Series.str.len` on each of the pandas DataFrames.

 Those reading carefully will notice a problem with the statement "A Dask DataFrame consists of many pandas DataFrames".
 Our initial problem was that we didn't have enough memory for those DataFrames!
 How can Dask be coordinating DataFrames if there isn't enough memory?
 This brings us to the second major difference: Dask DataFrames (and arrays) are lazy.
 Operations on them don't execute and produce the final result immediately.
-Rather, calling methods on them build up a task graph.
+Rather, calling methods on them builds up a task graph.

 We can visualize task graphs using `graphviz`.
 For the blog, I've trimmed down the example to be a subset of the entire graph.